k1r0d3v/BreezeEnhanced/README.md

 make
 sudo make install
 ```
 After the installation, restart KWin by logging out and in.
-Then, BreezeEnhanced will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.
+Then, Solid will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.

 ## TODO
  - Improve background color detection